Parlodel Side Effects

 Applies to bromocriptine: oral capsule, oral tablet

-Along with its needed effects, bromocriptine (the active ingredient contained in Parlodel) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, bromocriptine (the active ingredient contained in Parlodel) may cause unwanted side effects that require medical attention.

 Some serious side effects have occurred during the use of bromocriptine to stop milk flow after pregnancy or abortion.
 These side effects have included strokes, seizures (convulsions), and heart attacks.
 Some deaths have also occurred.
 You should discuss with your doctor the good that this medicine will do as well as the risks of using it.

-Check with your doctor immediately if any of the following side effects occur while taking bromocriptine:More common
+If any of the following side effects occur while taking bromocriptine, check with your doctor immediately:More common

 - Dizziness or lightheadedness, especially when getting up from a lying or sitting position

 - hallucinations (seeing, hearing, or feeling things that are not there)

 - uncontrolled movements of the body, such as the face, tongue, arms, hands, head, and upper body